 OTHER PRIORITIES

 The chairs of AMWA’S Working Groups are confirmed by AMWA Headquarters and membership is open to all AMWA members.
-Learn about AMWA’s initiatives and working groups here.
+Learn about AMWA’s initiatives here.